Inria-Empenn/narps_open_pipelines/docs/ci-cd.md

 	* **When is it launched ?** For every push on the repository, if there are changes on `.py` files.
 You can always [prevent GitHub from running a workflow](https://docs.github.com/en/actions/managing-workflow-runs/skipping-workflow-runs)
 	* **Where does it run ?** On GitHub servers.
 	* **How can I see the results ?** Outputs (logs of pylint) are stored as [downloadable artifacts](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts) during 15 days after the push.

+## CI on GitLab

+A `.gitlab-ci.yml` file is provided in the repository as an example for contributors who would like to trigger [GitLab CI](https://docs.gitlab.com/ee/ci/) scripts from a [GitLab mirror repository](https://docs.gitlab.com/ee/user/project/repository/mirror/) of their fork of Inria-Empenn/narps_open_pipelines.